nimbix/jardoc/docs/apps_tutorial.md

 ![GlobalProcess](img/apps_tutorial/GlobalProcess.svg)

-In order to explain in details this process, best way is to build a Hello World application, steps by steps.
+To explain this process in detail, the best way is to build a Hello World application, step by step.

 ## 2. Hello world

-Objective of this Hello World application is simply to display an Hello World as output message of a Jarvice job.
+The objective of this Hello World application is to display "Hello World" as the output message of a Jarvice job.

-In order to achieve that, we will need to go through multiple steps.
+To achieve that, we will need to go through multiple steps.
-Process is not complex, but need steps to be understood in ordure to avoid basic issues.
+Although the process is not complex, we need to understand the steps clearly to avoid basic issues.

 ### 2.1.
 Create Dockerfile